-Review Section g.
+Review Section q.
 (Respirator Use and Care) of VCU's Respiratory Protection Program for guidelines on the care of your respirator.
 In addition, you should always consult with the user insert from the manufacturer of your respirator for more specific details on the care of your respirator.
 Please fill in the required elements below:

+1. Non-disposable respirators are stored in the following clean locations:

+(a)

+(b)

+(c)

-1. Non-disposable respirators are stored in the following clean locations: (a) (b) (c) 2.
-Non-disposable respirators will be cleaned and sanitized every () days or whenever they are visibly dirty.
+Non-disposable respirators will be cleaned and sanitized every () days or whenever they are visibly dirty, using (type of sanitization).